tweedegolf/storage-abstraction/README.md

 Files will be stored in `path/to/folder/bucket`, folders will be created if necessary.

-If you use a config object and you omit a value for `bucketName`, the last folder of the provided directory will be used.
+If you use a config object and you omit a value for `bucketName` as in the example above, the last folder of the provided directory will be used.

+More examples:

 ```typescript
 // example #1